By the end of this section, you will be able to:

 Soon after the United States emerged from the Revolutionary War, however, a rift began to emerge between two groups that had very different views about the future direction of U.S. politics.
 Thus, from the very beginning of its history, the United States has had a system of government dominated by two different philosophies.
 Federalists, who were largely responsible for drafting and ratifying the U.S. Constitution, generally favored the idea of a stronger, more centralized republic that had greater control over regulating the economy.
 Anti-Federalists preferred a more confederate system built on state equality and autonomy.

 The Federalist faction, led by Alexander Hamilton, largely dominated the government in the years immediately after the Constitution was ratified.
-President George Washington, who was initially against the existence of parties in the United States, warned of the potential negative effects of parties in his farewell address to the nation, including their potentially divisive nature and the fact that they might not always focus on the common good but rather on partisan ends.
+Included in the Federalists was President George Washington, who was initially against the existence of parties in the United States.
+When Washington decided to exit politics and leave office, he warned of the potential negative effects of parties in his farewell address to the nation, including their potentially divisive nature and the fact that they might not always focus on the common good but rather on partisan ends.
 However, members of each faction quickly realized that they had a vested interest not only in nominating and electing a president who shared their views, but also in winning other elections.
 Two loosely affiliated party coalitions, known as the Federalists and the Democratic-Republicans, soon emerged.
 The Federalists succeeded in electing their first leader, John Adams, to the presidency in 1796, only to see the Democratic-Republicans gain victory under Thomas Jefferson four years later in 1800.

 The “Revolution of 1800”: Uniting the Executive Branch under One Party